penguin32/RaisingCartoonCharacters/README.md

 group 0, walls,
 group 1, walls, but for characters and other types, excluding camera group 2, first object that I created I assigned that a value 2 (shit.lua)

+Note to self:
+    Ordering of the functions in each line of codes matters!